CloudLabs-MOC/AI-102-AIEngineer/Instructions/16-video-indexer.md

 First, you'll need to sign into the Video Analyzer portal and upload a video.

-> **Tip:** If the Video Analyzer page is slow to load in the hosted lab environment, use your locally installed browser.
-You can switch back to the hosted VM for the later tasks.
+>**Tip:** If the Video Analyzer page is slow to load in the hosted lab environment, use your locally installed browser. strictly go ahead and do for customers who have been granted [limited access

 1. In your browser, open the Video Analyzer portal at `https://www.videoindexer.ai`.

-2. When Choose an account to continue: prompted select **Microsoft Entra ID (formerly Azure AD)** and sign-in with following credentials.
+2. When Choose an account to continue prompted, select **Microsoft Entra ID (formerly Azure AD)** and sign in with the following credentials.

     - **Email/Username:** <inject key="AzureAdUserEmail"></inject>

     - **Password:** <inject key="AzureAdUserPassword"></inject>

-4. Download the video by browsing the url in new tab **https://aka.ms/responsible-ai-video**.
+4. Download the video by browsing the URL in a new tab **https://aka.ms/responsible-ai-video**.

     ![](./images/vidana(1).png)